haacked/haacked.com/_posts/archived/2005-09-23-must-we-put-code-in-our-blog-titles-and-subtitles.aspx.markdown

 ---
 layout: post
-title: "Must We Put Code In Our Blog Titles and Subtitles?"
+title: Must We Put Code In Our Blog Titles and Subtitles?
 date: 2005-09-23 -0800
 comments: true
 disqus_identifier: 10324
 categories: []
+redirect_from: "/archive/2005/09/22/must-we-put-code-in-our-blog-titles-and-subtitles.aspx/"
 ---

 Perhaps it’s a rather innocuous practice, but after seeing one too many I am compelled to rant a bit, if only to be a total jerk.
 What do I speak of?
 I was going through the blogs in my blog reader the other day